cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 | Optimal Dedicated Clusters per Customer per Service | Unlimited | Potentially simpler | High with [proper mitigation](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md#security) | High if there are a large number of service instances of a given service type for a given customer | Easy to enforce | Independently manageable | High | Possible | Possible |
 | Single Dedicated Cluster per Customer but shared among Services | Limited to the hosting cluster but the need for scalability might be less | Potentially simpler | High with [proper mitigation](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md#security) and security isolation requirement might be less | High if there are a large number of service instances for the customer | Enforcing requires co-ordination between services | Requires co-ordination between services | High | Possible | Possible |
 | Optimal Dedicated Cluster per Customer but shared among Services | Unlimited | Potentially simpler | High with [proper mitigation](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md#security) and security isolation requirement might be less | High if there are a large number of service instances for the customer | Enforcing requires co-ordination between services | Requires co-ordination between services | High | Possible | Possible |

+#### Scalability

+Scalability of both the individual service instances as well as, if applicable, the number of service instances in a landscape.

+#### Networking Complexity

+The complexity of setting up the network access between the consuming application and the service instance.

+#### Security Isolation

+The isolation between the service instances.
+If applicable, between service instances of different customers.
+This could be at different levels such as the Kubernetes API, network access and node or operating system level.

+#### Resource Utilization

+Utilization of resources such as nodes/machines or even at a lower granularity of CPU, memory, disk, network bandwidth etc.

+#### Cluster Topology

+Individual services might require different types and quantity of machines, hardware resources also multiple availability zones etc.
+Such requriements might vary from service to service.

+#### Cluster Maintenance

+Maintenance activity on the hosting Kubernetes cluster might have to be co-ordinated with the applications and services running on the Kubernetes cluster.
+The dependencies of different services and applications on different features and hence, the version of Kubernetes might complicate things more.

+#### Cluster Disposability

+1. How easy is to move a service instance from one cluster to another?
+1. How easy is it to migrate all services of a cluster to another?
+1. How easy is it to recover from a cluster failure?

+#### SLA

+Service Level Agreements might require some sort of control over changes made to the service instances.
+Or at least some mitigation in terms of granular audit logging.

+#### Cross-plaltform

+Some scenarios might be more amenable for hosting service instances on Kubernetes to be consumed from platforms other than Kubernetes.

 ### Dedicated Service Fabrik Inter-operator